-How tome the Fabric Softener Dispenser
+How to use the Fabric Softener Dispenser

-- Position the Fabric Softener Dispenser on the agitator. - Pour manufacturer's recommended amount of fabric softener into a standard measuring cup. - Add enough water to fill the cup 1/2 full. - Pour the diluted softener into the dispenser. - The fabric softener will automatically be dispensed at the proper time. - Do not stop the washer during the first spin.
-This will cause the dispenser to empty too soon. - Do not use the Fabric Softener Dispenser with the Soak Setting.
+- Position the Fabric Softener Dispenser on the Filter-Flo pan. - Pour manufacturer's recommended amount of fabric softener into a standard measuring cup. - Add enough water to fill the cup 1/2 full. - Pour the diluted softener into the dispenser. - The fabric softener will automatically be dispensed at the proper time. - Do not stop the washer during the first spin.
+This will cause the dispenser to empty too soon.